MOUSSAOUIMed/PFE_FrontEnd/README.md

 FanArtiste AppWeb.

-FanArtiste is a WebApp maked by Moussaoui Mohammed,Tailani Rabab,Elmehdi Aymane,Maida Bilal and Bendada Mohammed Amine,wich you reseve An event ticket less than 3 min.
+FanArtiste is a WebApp maked by MOUSSAOUI MOHAMMED,TAILANI RABAB,ELMEHDI Aymane,MAIDA BILAL and BENDADA MOHAMMED AMINE,wich you reseve An event ticket less than 3 min.

 for the project we worked with :